ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 | vSphereHAHostTolerance[^vspherehamem] | The number of hosts to tolerate in the vSphere HA configuration | Hosts | 1 | 1 |
 | HostVsanOverheadMemoryDiskPercentage | The number of GB of memory reserved by vSAN management (represented as percentage of one of the capacity vSAN disks) | % | 2.75% | 2.75% |
 | HostVsanOverheadMemory | The number of GB of memory reserved by vSAN management regardless of disk size | GB | 7 | 0 |
 {: caption="Table 4.
-Description of variables in formula 2" caption-side="top"}
+Description of variables in formula 2" caption-side="bottom"}

 [^mgmtmem]: Management cluster only.
 No memory reservation for the workload cluster, the edge services cluster, and the single-node management cluster.